- Bruce R. Johnson, President – [email protected]

-- David Sirugo, Vice President – [email protected]
+- David Sirugo, Vice President

-- Bonnie DeWolf, Secretary/Membership Chair – [email protected]
+- Bonnie DeWolf, Secretary/Membership Chair

-- Julie Becknell, Director – [email protected]
+- Julie Pitman, Director

-- Susan Bukowski, Director – [email protected]
+- Susan Bukowski, Director

-La Porte County Historical Society 2021 Board of Directors
+La Porte County Historical Society 2025 Board of Directors

 La Porte County Historical Society, Inc. and its Museum